 As noted in the previous chapter, we recognize our current challenges, and we assess that many of these challenges will not disappear.
-Additionally, we remain cognizant of the financial and economic outlook of our state, and recognize tremendous uncertainty remains in the mid-term.
+Additionally, we remain cognizant of the financial and economic outlook of our state, and recognize tremendous uncertainty remains.